dtinth/redux-waitfor/README.md

 I came up with two choices to architect this:

 1. Put `transcript`, `interpretation`, and `stagedDatabaseEntry` into the store.
-   This is the first idea that comes into my mind.
+   This is the first, most obvious idea that comes into my mind.
+   If I use Flux, I’d do it this way and it’d be perfectly fine.
-   “Surely I should do it this way,” I said to myself.
+   _“This is clearly the way,”_ I said to myself.

-   But this means we need to set up dependencies between these reducers, so that when speech is recognized, the `interpretation` reducer has access to the latest `transcript`, and `stagedDatabaseEntry` has access to the latest `interpretation`.
+   But this means we need mechanisms to set up dependencies between these reducers, so that when speech is recognized, the `interpretation` reducer has access to the latest `transcript`, and `stagedDatabaseEntry` has access to the latest `interpretation`.